lytics/metafora/README.md

 * **Fault tolerant** (work is reassigned if nodes disappear)
 * **Simple** (few states, no checkpointing, no configuration management)
-* **Extensible** (well defined interfaces for implementing balancing and coordinating)
+* **Extensible** (well defined interfaces for implementing balancing and coordination)

-Many aspects of task running are left up to the *Handler* implementation such as checkpointing work progress, configuration management, and more complex state transitions than Metafora provides (such as Paused, Sleep, etc.).
+Many aspects of task running are left up to the `Handler` implementation such as checkpointing work progress, configuration management, and more complex state transitions than Metafora provides (such as Paused, Sleep, etc.).